DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

   -> Trace m (Folding a acc)
   -> m (Trace m a)

+-- |The Folding helper type
 newtype Folding a acc = Folding acc

+-- |Function to unpack from Folding type unfold :: Folding a acc -> acc
 ```

 Since __tracers__ can be invoked from different threads, an `MVar` is used internally to secure correct behaviour.